Dark era is sword-like,

 The Army detained 379 “most dangerous terrorists” from the Golden Temple complex and sent them to Jodhpur Jail under the National Security Act.
 They were pilgrims visiting the complex to commemorate the martyrdom day of Guru Arjan Sahib; they were made to sign a common confessional statement for “waging war against the State.”

-As per Samuh Sikh Dharmi Fauji June 1984 Parivar Welfare Association, around 3,500 Sikh soldiers deserted the army to march towards Amritsar and around 80 were killed.
-The mutinies or desertions by Sikh soldiers were reported in at least seven Indian states: Panjab, Rajasthan, Maharashtra, Gujarat, Bihar, West Bengal and Uttar Pradesh.
+As per Samuh Sikh Dharmi Fauji June 1984 Parivar Welfare Association, around 3,500 Sikh soldiers deserted the army to march towards Amritsar, and around 80 were killed.
+Mutinies or desertions by Sikh soldiers were reported in at least seven Indian states: Panjab, Rajasthan, Maharashtra, Gujarat, Bihar, West Bengal, and Uttar Pradesh.

 Bhan Singh’s List